jasonkuhrt/graffle/README.md

 # graphql-request

-Minimal GraphQL client supporting Node and browsers for scripts or simple apps.
+Minimal GraphQL client supporting Node and browsers for scripts or simple apps

 ## Install